 The sum of all acids in wine, i.e. all volatile and non-volatile acids.
 These are shown with the collective term "tartaric acid" in g/l, although the actual tartaric acid is only a part of it.
 The amount is between 4 and 12 g/l, and is usually about 4 to 9 g/l for white wine and about 4 to 6 g/l for red wine.
 It is determined by titration.
-Overseas, the calculation is different from that in the EU, so values cannot be compared 1:1.
-The acidity is an important criterion for wine evaluation.
-A complete list of all ingredients in the wine can be found under total extract.
+Overseas, the calculation is done differently than in the EU area, so values cannot be compared 1:1.
+Acidity is an important criterion for wine evaluation.
+A complete list of all ingredients in wine can be found under the keywords aroma substances and total extract.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss